RobMasters/RJMCommentBundle/Resources/doc/1-setting_up_the_bundle.md

 Step 1: Setting up the bundle
 =============================
-### A) Download and install FOSCommentBundle
+### A) Download and install RJMCommentBundle

-To install FOSCommentBundle run the following command
+To install RJMCommentBundle run the following command

 ``` bash
 $ php composer.phar require friendsofsymfony/comment-bundle